 Prior to Ursinus, Benner spent three seasons as the head coach of Manheim Central High School, where she racked up three Lancaster-Lebanon League playoff appearances and two Pennsylvania District III playoff appearances.

 Benner is a 2006 Graduate of Old Dominion University, where she was a team captain as a junior and senior.
 During her career Benner helped lead the Monarchs to three CAA championships, four NCAA Tournament berths, and a pair of Final Fours.
 As a senior in 2005, she was named CAA Player of the Year, VASID (Virginia Association of Sports Information Directors) Player of the Year, and the ODU Female Athlete of the Year in addition to recognition as a first team All-American and member of the NCAA All-Tournament Team.
+Benner was inducted into the ODU Hall of Fame in 2017.

 Benner was also a star off the field.
 She graduated summa cum laude with a 4.0 grade point average and was named an ESPN The Magazine/CoSIDA Academic First-Team All American, CAA Female Scholar-Athlete of the Year, and a four-time NFHCA Academic All-American.
 As a senior, Benner was a 2006 NCAA Woman of the Year Finalist.

 Benner also has a passion for music, in particular the violin.
 She had played since she was three years old and was an orchestra director at Manheim Central.
 Benner was concert master of the Old Dominion Symphony Orchestra and 1st chair violinist of the Diehn String Quartet.
+She and her husband Joel have two children, Simon and Leo.